School Year

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
 Include the Area of Focus if addressed in Part II of the SIP.
 (ESSA 1114(b)(7)ii))

 ELA: We have identified several areas in ELA that, when implemented with fidelity and schoolwide vision, will help strengthen student performance.
-In ELA we have pinpointed a need to incorporate the Marzano element of critical content into the curriculum in order for teachers to convey success criteria clearly to their students.
+In ELA we have pinpointed a need to incorporate the Marzano element of helping students process new content, into the curriculum in order for teachers to create lessons where students are using the SWIRL method to engage and interact with each other.
 Further, students will track their own progress, set goals with the support of teachers and staff members (administrators, counselor, and coaches) and celebrate both short-term and long-term goals.
 In addition, students 3-5 have been homogeneously grouped for math, ELA and 5th grade Science, based on last year's performance data as evidenced by the FAST assessment, and the advanced curriculum is being planned for and implemented by the teachers, with the support of the coaches.
-Math: In math we are looking to increase teacher content knowledge through weekly collaborative planning sessions with our math coach.
+Math: In math we are looking to increase teacher content knowledge through weekly collaborative planning sessions with our new math coach.
 Additionally, teachers will track FAST Data, formative assessment, and Aleks.
 This data will be disseminated at PLCs, weekly planning sessions and utilized to plan for instruction that can provide targeted support to all students.
-Our teachers working with Students with Disabilities will attend all collaborative planning sessions to engage in conversations with classroom teachers to discuss growth on given goals and use this data in discussions with students.
-Each ESE teacher is responsible for three grade levels allowing them a more narrow focus.
+Our teachers working with Students with Disabilities will meet with our academic coaches bi-weekly before school to engage in conversations to discuss growth on given goals and use this data in discussions with students.
+Each ESE teacher is responsible for specific grade levels allowing them a more narrow focus.

 4.